spirit-warrior/ammas-tour-2024/README.md

 For Amma's chair, we need to build a lifting system that is similar to the system for the peetham.

 However, the system must be configured to fit into the space under Amma's chair.

+#### Replace the strings that hold the back cushion

+- Use strings like the ones on the Michigan chair

 </details>